-Let us know how that goes in a month when the mercury has nose-dived, the branches are bare, and you’re having to sharpen your elbows just to grab the last decent coat.
+Let us know how that goes when the mercury has nose-dived, the branches are bare, and you’re having to sharpen your elbows just to grab the last decent coat.
 In the wrong size.
 In pink.
-(Not that there’s anything wrong with going oversized, mind, or pink for that matter, as you’ll see below.)
+(Not that there’s anything wrong with going oversized, mind, or pink for that matter.)

 The Check Overcoat

-To help a puffer fly in a smart-casual way, opt for one with a stand-up collar.
+One thing that has survived the trip down the cliff face is bright colours, which let you make a bold statement even on the greyest of days.
+To help a puffer fly in more formal settings, opt for one with a stand-up collar.
 The hooded variety is more casual and therefore better suited to a streetwear outfit.
 It goes without saying that you should leave the snood for days when you’re actually going up a mountain.

 The Winter Bomber